paulmillr/noble-secp256k1/README.md

 ## Security

-Noble is production-ready & secure.
+Noble is production-ready.
 Our goal is to have it audited by a good security expert.

 We're using built-in JS `BigInt`, which is "unsuitable for use in cryptography" as [per official spec](https://github.com/tc39/proposal-bigint#cryptography).
 This means that the lib is potentially vulnerable to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).
 But: